You must meet all of the following requirements to apply:

 Have at least a 2.5 cumulative unweighted GPA fall semester of 9th grade;

 Be considered low- or modest-income.
-Your Expected Family Contribution (EFC) calculation on the Free Application for Federal Student Aid (FAFSA) forecaster must be 12,000 or less.
+Your Expected Family Contribution (EFC) calculation on the College Board EFC Calculator must be 12,000 or less.
 The calculation is based on household income, number of members in the family and number of family members that will be in college at the same time.
 It is the amount of annual financial support a family can be expected to pay toward the student’s college education.

-You must fill out the Free Online Application for Federal Student Aid forecaster: FAFSA4caster.
-You will need information regarding your family’s income and assets to complete the forecaster.
-If your Estimated Family Contribution (EFC) on the forecaster is 12,000 or less, you are eligible to apply for KC Scholars.
-For assistance in completing the FAFSA4caster, KC Scholars has created the following guide: FAFSA4caster
+You must fill out the College Board EFC Calculator.
+You will need information regarding your family’s 2019 income and assets to complete the EFC Calculator.
+If your Estimated Family Contribution (EFC) on the EFC Calculator is 12,000 or less, you are eligible to apply for KC Scholars.
+For assistance in completing the College Board EFC Calculator, KC Scholars has created the following guide.

 You may ask if $50 in a college savings account matters.
 Yes, it does!